 Doctors, nurses, and other healthcare workers’ negligence can harm the patients they’re there to help.
 Medical malpractice occurs when healthcare professionals’ medical care falls below the acceptable standard of care.

 If you have questions about medical malpractice in Maryland, we’re here to help.
-Below, the team at Zirkin & Schmerling Law answers common questions about medical malpractice and how to take legal action.
+Below, medical malpractice attorneys at Zirkin & Schmerling Law answers common questions about medical malpractice and how to take legal action.

-If you have additional questions or need insight into your unique situation, please call us 24/7 at 410-753-4611 or schedule your free consultation online.
+If you have additional questions or need insight into your unique personal injury situation, please call our medical malpractice lawyers 24/7 at 410-753-4611 or schedule your free consultation online.

 There are many compelling reasons to file a medical malpractice claim.
 First, medical malpractice causes bodily injury and pain.
 You may have lifelong medical conditions, scars, and emotional anguish that deserves full and fair compensation.

-Plus, these medical errors can create extremely expensive medical bills for affected patients.
+Plus, these medical errors can create extremely expensive additional medical expenses for affected patients.
 You shouldn’t be ruined financially simply because a doctor or other healthcare professional made a mistake.
 Healthcare facilities have insurance policies for exactly this reason.

 Finally, your claim helps protect other people right here in Maryland.
-By bringing attention to an error-prone doctor or negligent facility, you’re doing a service to protect other innocent victims.
+By bringing attention to an error-prone doctor, medical expert, or negligent facility.
+You’re doing a service to protect other innocent victims.
 Of course, the details of healthcare settlements are usually kept private, so your personal healthcare information is not at risk of becoming public.

 The Maryland Health Care Malpractice Claims Statute is found within the Maryland Code under Title 3 – Jurisdiction/Special Causes of Action – Health Care Malpractice Claims Section 3-2-A-01 to 3-2-A-10.
 It defines malpractice in Maryland, outlines how to file a claim properly, lays out the judicial review process, and describes rules and limitations regarding judgments.